New York's 1st legal marijuana crop sprouts under the sun

 Major industry players are already poised to take advantage of an expanded market.

-Chicago-based Green Thumb Industries is building a growing and manufacturing facility that will cover more than 4.5 acres (18,210 square meters) at the site of a former prison north of New York City.
+Chicago-based Green Thumb Industries is building a growing and manufacturing facility that will cover more than 4.5 acres (1.8 hectares) at the site of a former prison north of New York City.
 The Warwick facility is expected to be operating next year, producing a wide array of Green Thumb products.

 The company sells its brands in 15 states and owns a company providing medical cannabis in New York.